 With that in mind, there are some conditions that must be met for the warranty to stay valid.
 Modifications of any shape or form, performed by people other than the service, engineering, and design teams to this drone will void the warranty, so you might not want to mess with the drone and modify it.

 One of the first things that pop to mind when discussing the unique features of the H500 is the very way in which the drone was designed and manufactured.
 First of all, everything is integrated into the drone itself.

 The battery, the lights, the navigation systems, these things are not just components that sit on the frame and connect to the circuit boards via cables.
 They are connected to the board, making the drone’s body as tight and as compact as possible.
 This actually saves a lot of weight and helps balance the drone properly, without having to mess with the configuration and build of the drone.

 Another thing that comes to mind is the gimballing joint that connects the camera to the drone.
 It is by far one of the most reliable, advanced and well-designed gimballing systems ever made for these drones.
 It is able to reach angles and compensate for things that other systems can only dream of doing.

 Another thing to note here is the fact that the gimbal is actually adjustable during flight.
 This saves battery power and flight time.

 Similar models or main competitors

 One of the key features that make this drone stand out is the camera.
 Just like the H500, the T600 packs a very performance oriented camera, which shoots video at 4K resolution.
-However the real-time feed is of only 720p resolution, meaning that far less battery power is consumed during streaming.
+However, the real-time feed is of only 720p resolution, meaning that far less battery power is consumed during streaming.
 For a better insight in all the features and characteristics this model comes with, read our Inspire 1 in-depth review.